ibm-cloud-docs/ContinuousDelivery/install_private_workers.md

    * {{site.data.keyword.containerlong_notm}} version 1.21 or higher to run workloads in isolation on {{site.data.keyword.cloud_notm}} Public.
    * {{site.data.keyword.openshiftlong}} version 4.9 or later.

 * Network access:

    * Inbound: Not required.
-   * Outbound network access uses `(TCP:443)` where the region matches the delivery pipeline location and is either au-syd (Sydney, Australia), eu-de (Frankfurt, Germany), eu-gb (London, United Kingdom), jp-tok (Tokyo, Japan), jp-osa (Osaka, Japan), us-south (Dallas, US), us-east (Washington DC, US), br-sao (Sao Paulo), or ca-tor (Toronto, CA).
+   * Outbound network access uses `(TCP:443)` where the region matches the delivery pipeline location and is either Sydney (au-syd), Frankfurt (eu-de), London (eu-gb), Tokyo (jp-tok), Osaka (jp-osa), Dallas (us-south), Washington DC (us-east), Sao Paulo (br-sao), or Toronto (ca-tor).
 For example, for the Frankfurt region specify `https://private-worker-service.eu-de.devops.cloud.ibm.com (TCP:443)`.
 For network access to the global endpoint for API key validation, use `https://iam.cloud.ibm.com (TCP:443)`.

 * Permissions to pull images from icr.io.
 Private workers require the tekton-pipelines infrastructure and must be able to pull tekton-releases images from icr.io to complete the private worker installation.

    To pull images from the `icr.io` container registry, you might need to [define a specific Kubernetes ClusterImagePolicy](/docs/ContinuousDelivery?topic=ContinuousDelivery-faq_pipeline_private_workers&interface=ui#pipeline_private_worker_image_policy).
    {: tip}

 * Optional.
 If you want to install the private worker by using the Operator Lifecycle Manager (OLM), the OLM operator framework must be [installed on your cluster](https://operator-framework.github.io/olm-book/docs/install-olm.html){: external}.
 This framework is preinstalled by default on all {{site.data.keyword.openshiftlong}} clusters.

    A previous version of the {{site.data.keyword.containerlong_notm}} was provided on clusters that were created before v1.23.
 To use OLM on an {{site.data.keyword.containerlong_notm}} cluster, you must first update the cluster to v1.23.
 Next, you must upgrade to a current version of OLM by uninstalling the previous version of OLM and reinstalling OLM.